primitivefinance/solstat/README.md

 # Primitive Releases SolStat

 SolStat is a Math library written in solidity for statistical function approximations.
-The library is composed of three core contracts; Bisection.sol, Gaussian.sol, and Invariant.sol.
-We will go over each of these contracts and their testing suites.
-We at Primitive use these contracts to support development with RMM-01s unique trading function, which utilizes the cumulative distribution function (CDF) of the normal distribution denoted by the greek capital letter Phi($\Phi$) in the literature [1,2].
+The library is composed of two core libraries; Gaussian.sol, and Invariant.sol.
+We will go over each of these libraries and their testing suites.
+We at Primitive use these libraries to support development with RMM-01s unique trading function, which utilizes the cumulative distribution function (CDF) of the normal distribution denoted by the greek capital letter Phi($\Phi$) in the literature [1,2].
 You may recognize the normal or Gaussian distribution as the bell curve.
 This distribution is significant in modeling real-valued random numbers of unknown distributions.
 Within the RMM-01 trading function and options pricing, the CDF is used to model random price movement of a Markov process.
 Since price paths are commonly modeled with markovian proccesses, we believe that the greater community will find value in this library.

 ## Irrational Functions